The outgoing US ambassador to Australia has expressed concern about the influence of Chinese money on Australian politics.

 'There is concern'

-"I can see no argument of how a foreign government's involvement through political contributions advances Australia's interests," Mr Berry said.
+In an unprecedented critique, the outgoing ambassador said China was an undemocratic country exploiting Australia's democratic system."I can see no argument of how a foreign government's involvement through political contributions advances Australia's interests," Mr Berry said.

 "In our country it's illegal.
 It would be against the law for any foreign donation to be accepted by any level of government or member of government."